jacebrowning/gitman/docs/interfaces/cli.md

 # Command-line Interface

-After setting up `gitman` with a [configuration file](../index.md#setup), various commands can be run to manage these Git-controlled source dependencies.
+After setting up `gitman` with a [config file](../index.md#setup), various commands can be run to manage these Git-controlled source dependencies.

 ## Init

-To generate a sample configuration for a new project, run:
+To generate a sample config for a new project, run:

 ```sh
 $ gitman init